Keyri-Co/passkey-manager/readme.md

 ## Key Concepts

-Passkeys can be used to identify your site's users with high confidence since they're
+Passkeys are a more secure alternative to using passwords, SMS Text Message Verification, or Email Link Verification to identify users because they're

-- Locked to your user's device
+- Locked in user's device
 - Can't Be Stolen or Forged
-- Typically Requires Biometrics to Use
+- Typically Require Biometrics to Use

+Below is a _HIGH_ level overview of how you can easily integrate them into your site:

 ### Registration